WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/android/cli.md

 # WasmEdge CLI tools for Android

-This part has moved to <https://wasmedge.org/docs/contribute/source/os/android/cli>.
-Please use our new docs.
+> This part has been moved to  <https://wasmedge.org/docs/contribute/source/os/android/cli>.
+Please use our new docs..